Rytheking/OOP-refleming/hw2/README.md

-# Hello
+# Simple Object

-This makes a greet function that can return greeting messages.
+This is an example of how to construct a simple Object in C++

-The makefile is fairly generic, and, if you structure your project as
+If you keep the file structure similar to the one below it should be easy to build

 ```
 src/*.cpp